-The best answer will not come from a list, it will not originate from a book, but it will come from life experience and passion.
+The best answer will not come from a list, it will not originate from a book (affiliate link), but it will come from life experience and passion.
 So start there.

 - Think about an experience that embodies what you know about a career in healthcare.

 - The way it feels to connect with another human being on a genuinely personal level.

 - What are you passionate about?

-It is my belief that this is why we all want to be Physician Assistants.
+I believe that this is why we all want to be physician assistants.

-Change the question, to one of passion and the rest becomes icing on the cake of a proverbial doughnut!
+Change the question to one of passion, and the rest becomes the icing on the cake of a proverbial doughnut!

 (P.S: My 6-year-old daughter designed the T-shirt at the beginning of this post.
 If you would like, you can purchase it here on Cafe Press (boys) or (girls) - all funds are being diverted to her future PA school college fund 🙂 )